Data-driven Abstractions for Verification of Deterministic Systems: Infinite Behaviours

 Proposition \ref{prop:behav-incl-horizon} states that we can construct an abstraction that behaviourally includes the concrete system, with PAC guarantees, up to the horizon $H$.
 Let us now discuss how to extend the guarantees to infinite horizon properties.

-First, we notice that the dynamics of the concrete system modify the probability of sampling a finite trace $\ty_\ell$ at any given time: let us recall Example \ref{exa:ell-seq-infinity}.
-The probability of sampling a trajectory exhibiting the sub-sequence $\ty_\ell = y_5 y_1$ as an \emph{initial} subsequence is rather small ($\lambda$) but it increases as we let the horizon extend, until it eventually becomes 1.
-The fact that the probability of witnessing $\ty_\ell$ changes over time renders the extension to infinite horizon challenging.
+First, we notice that the dynamics of the concrete system define the probability of sampling a finite trace $\ty_\ell$ at any given time: let us recall Example \ref{exa:ell-seq-infinity}.
+The probability of sampling a trajectory exhibiting the sub-sequence $\ty_\ell = y_5 y_1$ as an \emph{initial} subsequence is rather small ($\lambda$) but it increases with $H$, until it becomes 1.
+Let us define the probability of encountering a trace $\ty_\ell$ at any given time $t$, as